jonchammer/opkit/README.md

 Acceleration section below for more information.

 * Cmake - CMake is not strictly required since the library is header-only.
-It is used to generate the master header, ```opkit.h``` automatically and then copy all the library headers into the default installation directory.
-If would prefer to take over that process, CMake is not necessary.
+It is used to automatically generate the master header, ```opkit.h```, and copy all the library headers into the default installation directory.
+If you would prefer to take over that process, CMake is not necessary.

 On Linux-based platforms, OpenBlas and Cmake can be installed by using apt-get: